Starlight-Crusader/pad-labs/README.md

             "friends_in": bool
         ]

-6. Django Channels JSONConsumer | wss://.../api/games/wss/lobby/<int:id> - lobby consumer (removed on empty); receives streams of data to be deserialized, interprets it in the specified way
+6. Django Channels AsyncJsonWebsocketConsumer | ws://.../lobby/<string:lobby_identifier> - lobby consumer (removed on empty); receives streams of data to be deserialized, processes it in the specified way

 ### Deployment & Scaling